Setting Up a Company Intranet

 What do we mean by this?
 To stay viable, a company’s intranet needs to keep user engagement and performance high and the content relevant.

 How do we do this?
 By engaging with the users early and often in the design process we can design an Intranet that will surface information to users when and where they need it.
-This will ensure that your staff has access to the data and resources that they need to better perform at their jobs and cutting down on time wasted looking for the right data or figuring out if they have the most up-to-date copy.
+This will ensure that your staff has access to the data and resources that they need to better perform at their jobs and cut down on time wasted looking for the right data or figuring out if they have the most up-to-date copy.

 A culture of communication is an essential part of a good Intranet.
 As we all spend more and more of our time in virtual meetings having an Intranet that allows users to quickly find and collaborate on content within those meetings improves the meeting flow and the engagement with the data.
 This communication allows staff and stakeholders to make better decisions and improve business processes.